 Don’t be afraid to ask for help

-Doing all of these things alone can be a daunting task.
+Trying to care for a loved one with cancer can be overwhelming.
 This is why it’s important to reach out for help from your family and friends.

 By asking for help, you are relieving a lot of pressure from yourself, and you’re making sure that you can provide the right care.
 It’s also important for you to get enough rest and relaxation for yourself.